Overwatch Guide

 In Overwatch 2, ultimate economy is a primary factor in high-level play.
 Teams that consistently outplay their opponents in ultimate exchanges often emerge victorious.
 Tracking enemy ultimates allows your team to prepare counter-strategies, initiate powerful pushes, or retreat safely.

-Without ultimate tracking, you're essentially playing blind, vulnerable to sudden, game-deciding plays.
+Without ultimate tracking, you are essentially playing blind, vulnerable to sudden, game-deciding plays.
 Mastering this skill significantly increases your individual impact and your team's collective chances of winning, making it a cornerstone for serious climbers on our roster.

-Knowing when a D.Va bomb is imminent or a Kiriko ult is ready shapes your positioning and target priority.
+Knowing when a D.Va bomb or D.Mon's Fusion Repeater is imminent, or a Kiriko ult is ready, shapes your positioning and target priority.
 It’s not just about theoretical knowledge; it's about practical application in every team fight.

 Starting Points: The Basics of Ultimate Generation